JaagaSustain/jaagasustain.github.io/pages/pages-root-folder/index.md

   title: "Cowork"
   url: '/cowork/'
   image: cowork-small.png
-  text: 'We are a curated entrepreneurial community who share skills, networks and knowledge within a well laid out coworking space with high speed internet.
+  text: 'We are a curated entrepreneurial community who share skills, networks and knowledge within a well laid out coworking space in central Bangalore.
 Join us to collaborate and help each other build stronger ventures.'
 widget2:
   title: "Host an Event"
   url: '/events/'